Atlanta spa killings lead to questions about sex work and exploitation

 Greg Hynson said Young’s and its owner Xiaojie Tan, who was killed Tuesday, were being unfairly stigmatized.
 He considered Tan a friend and called her “absolutely professional.”

-“People think ‘Asian spa’ and they want to categorize it as something,” said Hynson, a 54-year-old competitive weightlifter who got massages at Young’s.
+“People think ‘Asian spa’ and they want to categorize it as something,” said Hynson, a 54-year-old former competitive weightlifter who got massages at Young’s.

 But one man who works a few doors down saw the type of activity that often raises red flags for anti-trafficking groups.